Carimus/node-alpine-aws/README.md

  1. Update the [`Dockerfile.template`](./Dockerfile.template) as necessary.
  2. Run [`update.sh`](./update.sh) to update the node-version-specific `Dockerfile`s.
- 3. Build and test locally (e.g. `build -t carimus/node-alpine-aws/test:node8 -f ./node8/Dockerfile .`)
+ 3. Build and test locally (e.g. `docker build -t carimus/node-alpine-aws/test:node8 -f ./node8/Dockerfile .`)
  4. Add and commit the changes
  5. Run [`publish.sh`](./publish.sh) to build all images and push them up to docker hub.
 This will overwrite existing images there so be sure the images are backwards compatible.